FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-record-list.md

 </ff-record-list>
 ```

-**Note:** Please do not hide or change width and size of placeholders to 0px.
-This could bring unexpected result to whole functionality.
+**Note:** Please do not hide or change width and size of placeholders to `0px`.
+This could have negative side-effects on the infinite scrolling feature.

 ### Restoring of scroll position
-Infinite scrolling includes built-in mechanism which allows to restore user last scroll position before moving to record page.
+Infinite scrolling includes a built-in mechanism which allows to restore the user's last scroll position before moving to a record page.
-In order to make it works, `restore-scroll-position` attribute needs to be added to the `ff-record-list` and attribute `[data-redirect]` has to be present inside `ff-record` element.
+In order to make it work, the `restore-scroll-position` attribute needs to be added to the `ff-record-list` and the `data-redirect` attribute has to be present inside the `ff-record` element.
 For more information, see the [Tracking](/documentation/3.x/tracking-guide) section.

-**Note** Currently restore infinite scrolling works only for SPA application.
+**Note** Currently, restoring the infinite scrolling position works only for SPA applications.